Micro-Macro Decomposition of Particle Swarm Optimization Methods

 We tested the classical microscopic algorithm and the constrained algorithm on the same initial data.
 The following results are all obtained with the following parameters: $\gamma=0.5,$ $\lambda=1$, $\sigma=\frac{1}{\sqrt{3}}$, $\alpha=30$.
 The parameter values used for the penalized algorithm are as follows: $\kappa_0=5,$ $\eta_\kappa=1.1,$ $\beta_0=1,$ $ \eta_\beta=1.1$.
 The anisotropic diffusion is used, see \eqref{anisotropic}.
 In the constrained case we consider the admissible set

-As expected, the particles at the final time $t = 400$ (shown in \Cref{fig:nocostr}), in the absence of a penalty, accumulate in the global minimizer, denoted by $x^*$.
-In contrast, in the penalized case, all particles are attracted to the minimizer within the feasible set, as illustrated in \Cref{fig:withcostr}.\\ We have plotted the positions at different intermediate time instants before convergence to the minimizer inside $\mathcal{M}$ (Figure \ref{fig:posvinc}).
-It is evident that initially the particles tend to converge to the global minimizer $x^*$ which is outside the constraint $\mathcal{M}$.
+As expected, the particles at the final time $t = 400$ (shown in \Cref{fig:nocostr}), in the absence of a penalty, accumulate in the global minimizer $x^*$.
+In contrast, in the penalized case, all particles are attracted to the minimizer within the feasible set, $x^*_\mathcal{M}$, as illustrated in \Cref{fig:withcostr}.\\ We have plotted the positions at different intermediate time instants before convergence to the minimizer inside $\mathcal{M}$ (Figure \ref{fig:posvinc}).
+It is evident that initially the particles tend to converge to the global minimizer which is outside the constraint $\mathcal{M}$.
 This phenomenon can be attributed to the fact that the initial value of $\beta$ is substantially distant from the optimal value.
 Specifically, the initial value of $\beta$ is set at $\beta_0=1$ and the final value of $\beta$ attained by the algorithm is $\bar{\beta}\approx 6.1$ (see \Cref{fig: ev_beta} for a visual representation).
 This indicates that initially the value of the penalty term is insufficient to direct the particles within the constraint set.